Existentially closed fields with G-derivations: Finite group schemes and iterative HS-derivations

 \item On the other hand, each $e$-tuple of (1-dimensional) HS-derivations on $R$ gives an $e$-dimensional HS-derivation on $R$, e.g. for $e=2$ and $\mathbb{D}_1,\mathbb{D}_2:R\to R\llbracket X\rrbracket$ we get the $2$-dimensional HS-derivation on $R$ given by the composition below

-However not all $e$-dimensional HS-derivation on $R$ can be obtained in such a way, in fact an $e$-dimensional HS-derivation $\mathbb{D}$ is not necessarily determined by the $e$-tuple $\mathbb{D}_1,\ldots,\mathbb{D}_e$ from $(3)$.
-For example consider the (truncated) case of $p=2$ and $m=1$.
+However, not all $e$-dimensional HS-derivations on $R$ can be obtained in such a way.
+In fact an $e$-dimensional HS-derivation $\mathbb{D}$ is not necessarily determined by the $e$-tuple $\mathbb{D}_1,\ldots,\mathbb{D}_e$ from $(3)$.
+For example consider the (truncated) case when $p=2$ and $m=1$.
 If $\partial$ is a non-zero derivation on $R$, then the map

-is a non-zero $1$-truncated $2$-dimensional HS-derivation, but the corresponding $1$-truncated $1$-dimensional HS-derivations are the zero maps.
+is a non-zero $1$-truncated $2$-dimensional HS-derivation, but the corresponding $1$-truncated $1$-dimensional HS-derivations from $(3)$ are the zero maps.